Malthide/Software-Security/README.md

       https://www.youtube.com/watch?v=Ope4icw6bVk&ab_channel=BroCode

-  2. Install a database manager, we have been using Oracle Database 21C https://www.oracle.com/in/database/technologies/xe-downloads.html
+  2. Install a database manager, we have been using Oracle Database 21c or 11g https://www.oracle.com/in/database/technologies/xe-downloads.html

       Make sure to run the oracle database manager setup.exe as an administrator on Windows.